Ecommerce Site Speed—Why Ecommerce Success Relies on Site...

 If you’re migrating to a new ecommerce platform the theme or template you’re using should provide a strong foundation for SEO.
 Clean code, proper page structure, and optimized loading are all elements to look for.

-Your data migration team should ensure that all SEO data (Titles, Descriptions, Meta Fields, etc.) are successfully transferred from your previous platform.
+Your ecommerce data migration services team should ensure that all SEO data (Titles, Descriptions, Meta Fields, etc.) are successfully transferred from your previous platform.
 Additionally, if URL structures are changing or pages are going to be missing then setting up 301 redirects is critical for success.
 The last thing you want is to launch your new website and have thousands of errors in your Google account where pages suddenly disappeared.

 Once your new site is configured, you’ll want to ensure you’ve developed an XML sitemap and submitted it to search engines.
 This will typically trigger them to “recrawl” your website and index the pages appropriately.
 This is a simple line item that should be included in your site launch process for a migration.